asetalias/aliasandroidapp/README.md

 - The following repo contains the source code for the official Android App of Amity Linux Assistance Sapience.

 ## Contribute
-- Feel free to open an issue or recommend any changes which you want to see in the website.
+- Feel free to open an issue or recommend any changes which you want to see in the application.
 - Adhere to the guidelines mentioned below if you want to contribute.

 ## Guidelines